cc-wong/python-webservice-demo/README.md

 # Python Web Service Demo
 A simple demonstration web service app with Python and Flask.

-Includes:
+This project also demonstrates:
 1. API documentation by Swagger UI
-2. Configuration files for deployment to Docker
+2. Support for deployment to Docker
+3. Unit tests for the Python application
+4. GitHub workflow configurations to run unit tests, build and push the image to Docker

 ## Pre-requisites
 * Flask